Links to the items discussed are in the titles if you wish to get more information or to go shopping.

 In the Truck

-The Pet Tube was the best option for a "kennel" that I had to put in the back seat.
+The Pet Tube was the best option for a "kennel" that I had to put in the back seat of my Tundra.
 Since my back seat isn't full depth there is limited space.
 I didn't want separate kennels that required me to figure out how to stack and point doors.
 I also wanted something easy to get out if I wanted to use the back seat and that would be compact when not in use.
 This fit the bill perfectly, it squishes down flat when I'm not using it but it also squishes partially down if I don't need the full length for dogs.
 I don't use the straps because trust me - it is not moving back there.
 All of my dogs understand that soft kennels are not to be pawed at so this is great.
 It also comes in 2 sizes (we have the large).
 My dogs are also all seasoned travelers and for the most part settle in and sleep when we are on the go, not getting on each other's nerves (usually!).
 We have had up to 6 dogs at a time in it (small dogs of course but not chi small).